GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
+> ### When a distinguished but elderly scientist states that something is possible, they are almost certainly right.
+When they state that something is impossible, they are very probably wrong.
 >
-> ~ *René Descartes*
+> ~ *Arthur C. Clarke*

 ---
 ## 🏎 Quick Facts